Best VPNs for IPTV in 2022

 Ideally, you should connect to a US server when using a VPN with IPTV.
 This is because most IPTV providers are based in the US.
 Luckily, all the best VPNs - like NordVPN and Surfshark - have plenty of US servers to connect to.

 What internet speed do I need to stream IPTV?

 To stream IPTV, you’ll need internet speeds of at least 3 Mbps (download) for 480p standard definition, 5mbps for 720p HD, and 25mbps for 1080p Full HD.

-Can internet providers block IPTV?
+Can internet providers be blocking IPTV?

 Yes.
-Technically your ISP can block IPTV - but it’s not very likely.
+Technically your ISP (AT&T for example) can block IPTV - but it’s not very likely.
 Your ISP is more likely to simply throttle your speeds or introduce packing loss.
 But if you have a VPN installed, like NordVPN, you can hide your activity, so even your ISP will have no idea you’re using IPTV.